 Roadside parking is limited due to shoulder conditions and traffic safety regulations.
 Law enforcement officers will issue tickets, so please avoid parking in no parking zones.
 Our parking plans can sometimes be impacted because of the spring rains when we have to close lots to keep you, our guests, from getting vehicles stuck in the mud.

 Amtrak service runs to Mount Vernon and this can be a very enjoyable way to journey to the festival.
 Be prepared on arrival to rent a car or engage a taxi to get to the tulip fields as there are no scheduled tours.
-Monday through Saturday Skagit Transit Route 615 does operate along Mc Lean Rd.
+Enterprise car rental will pick you up at the train with an advance reservation.
+Monday through Saturday Skagit Transit Route 615 operates along Mc Lean Rd.
 If you take this bus, make sure to get on and off at Beaver Marsh Rd. as this is the closest stop to the tulip fields and gardens.
 You will still be walking a distance to reach your destination.